farahmalik11/DSI508_Capstone/README.md

 # Data Dictionary

 The data sourced for this analysis came from various sports websites responsible for recording and maintaining NBA player statistics.
 A vast range of data was collected, below we will list the main features used in our models.
-However, for a complete glossary of all NBA statistics, most of which we scraped and explored, can be found here: [https://www.nba.com/stats/help/glossary](https://www.nba.com/stats/help/glossary_)
+For a complete glossary of all NBA statistics, see: [https://www.nba.com/stats/help/glossary](https://www.nba.com/stats/help/glossary_)

 | Feature       | Type    | Source   | Definition                                                                                          |
 |-----------------|---------|----------|-----------------------------------------------------------------------------------------------------|